hslua/lua-style-guide/README.md

     **[[⬆]](#TOC)**

-## <a name='type-coercion'>Type Casting & Coercion</a>
+## Type Casting & Coercion

   - Perform type coercion at the beginning of the statement.
 Use the built-in functions. (`tostring`, `tonumber`, etc.)

   - Use `tostring` for strings if you need to cast without string concatenation.

     ```lua
     -- bad